Repairing holes in plasterboard

 Plasterboard can easily become damaged often due to impacts or perhaps where a electrical switch or socket has been removed, this leaves a unsightly hole which will need filling but because there is a void behind the plasterboard it is not simply a case of filling the hole with filler as it will drop straight through and into the void.
-This method is suitable for small impact damage, for larger damage you will need to cut the plaster back to the studs, please click here for details
+This method is suitable for small impact damage, for larger damage you will need to cut the plasterboard back to the studs.

 Start by cutting around the damaged area and make it square and neat-

 You can cut the plasterboard by using a dry wall saw as shown here Cutting plasterboard